Headache Charts

 Tension headache

-Underlying medical conditions do not cause primary headaches but instead arise from problems with pain-sensitive structures in the head and neck.
 Tension headaches are the most prevalent form of primary headache, characterized by a dull, non-pulsating pain that often feels like a tight band around the head.
-A tension-type headache is typically caused by neck, shoulders, and scalp muscle tension, usually triggered by stress or poor posture.
+A tension-type headache is typically caused by stress, poor posture, neck, shoulders, and scalp muscle tension or condition, triggering a sudden increase in blood pressure and rapid expansion of blood vessels, resulting in dull, non-pulsating pain.

 Migraines

 Migraine headaches are a severe form of primary headache disorder characterized by throbbing pain, typically on one side of the head.
-They are often accompanied by nausea, vomiting, and sensitivity to light and sound.
-Various factors can trigger a migraine headache, including hormonal changes, stress, and certain foods (Burch et al., 2018).
+A migraine headache is often accompanied by nausea, vomiting, and sensitivity to light and sound triggered by various factors like hormonal changes, stress, and certain foods.

 Cluster headache

 A cluster headache is relatively rare but excruciatingly painful and occurs in cyclical patterns or "clusters."
-It is characterized by intense, severe pain typically concentrated around one eye or temple.
-Cluster headaches are often accompanied by additional symptoms such as tearing, nasal congestion, and facial flushing.
+It is characterized by intense, severe pain typically concentrated around one eye or temple and is often accompanied by additional symptoms such as tearing, nasal congestion, and facial flushing.

 Sinus headache

 Sinus headaches are caused by inflammation and congestion in the sinus cavities.
-Sinus headache pain and pressure are usually felt around the eyes, cheeks, and forehead.
+Pain and pressure are usually felt around the eyes, cheeks, and forehead.
 They are often associated with a sinus infection or allergies and may be accompanied by nasal discharge or fever.
 Sometimes, nasal polyps (benign growths in the nasal passages) can contribute to sinus headaches and related symptoms.

 Medication overuse headache